 A marriage in Hawaii is legally recognized all over the globe*, and the only thing a happy couple needs is a marriage license.
 A witness is not required, so eloping in Hawaii couldn't be easier!

-With over 40 years of experience as Hawaii's top wedding planners, we'll make sure everything is in place for the perfect ceremony, and by following these easy steps, you can be on your way to holy matrimony by easily obtaining a marriage license.
+With over 40 years of experience as Hawaii's top wedding planners, we'll make sure everything is in place for the perfect ceremony.
+Just follow these easy steps to ensure you're all set on the legalities.

 1. Hawaii Marriage License Eligibility

 To legally obtain a marriage license in the State of Hawaii, both parties:

 - Need to be eighteen years of age or older**.